 The military branch of the Federation and best be split into two portions.

 Most of the equipment is either purchased from or license-built copies of Foundation technology.
 This helps the two armies to operate side by side, as most of their vehicles share common components and ammunition.
 The simplified logistics makes combat very easy.
 However, the license-built copies often lack the more "exotic" features of the Foundation-built analogues, which ultimately leads to notable inferiority.
 The TDFN, while primarily funded directly by the dragons, simply does not have the resources to match the Foundation technologically.
-The Foundation, since it owns the entirety of it's military production internally and is accountable to no one, can field much more expensive equipment without producing an economic hardship.
+The Foundation, since it owns the entirety of its military production internally and is accountable to no one, can field much more expensive equipment without economic hardship.

 Beginning in the era of the New Day, the Trans-Draconic Federation has issued currency according to the "Land Standard".
 Each bill is a certificate for a percentage of a parcel of land, though they cannot be exchanged for land.
 Thus, the combined total of all land owned by the various member-flights provides the backing for the currency being given to humans.